bitcoin/bitcoin/doc/systemd.md

 Daemon's config file is assumed to be located at /etc/bitcoind.conf (you can use contrib/debian/examples/bitcoin.conf as an example).
 Once installed, users must edit the file in order to update at least these two
-values: rpcuser and rpcpassword .
+values: rpcuser and rpcpassword.
 Failing to do so will make the daemon fail to boot.
 However, the message written to /var/lib/bitcoind/debug.log file is very helpful and no default values should be set: